-A player must not use equipment or wear anything which is dangerous to himself or another player (including any kind of jewelery).
+A player must not use equipment or wear anything which is dangerous to himself or another player (including any kind of jewellery).

 RoboCup RoboCup Changes and Comments RC-4.1: Robot soccer players must be built such that they are safe.
-Safe means Safety that robots do not damage other robots or any objects of the playground, or pose a threat to the audience, or to the referees, or to human team members.
-In particular, the design of the robots should ensure that "Fouls and Misconduct" are avoided.
-Each robot must have a safety bor- der of 1 cm thick and 6 cm high out of soft material which is added around the bottom of the robot.
+Safe means that Safety robots do not damage other robots or any objects of the playground, or pose a threat to the audience, or to the referees, or to human team members.
+In particular, the design of the robots should ensure that "Fouls and Misconduct" (FIFA LAW 12) are avoided.
+Each robot must have a a ver- tically continuous safety border, at least 1 cm thick and 6 cm high, made out of soft material, which is added around the bottom of the robot.
 This soft material layer should be supported on the back over its complete height.
+Bor- ders made of independent non connected pieces, or that only partially covers the outer limits of the robot (with the exception of the natural openings such as the ball engaging area), are not allowed and will be checked upon during technical verifications or at any time during a game by the referee.
+This border must be well attached to the robot and may not fall down, partially or totally, during the game.
+If such a thing happens, the robot must be removed from the field for repair.
 Anyone is allowed to take whatever action that seems necessary to prevent a robot from causing urgent danger.
 This includes lifting the robot and/or switching it off.
 Teams must provide an emergency stop button on their robot that interrupts all actuation.
 RC-4.1.1: Robots must be designed and programmed such that they try to avoid interfer- Jamming ence concerning the operation of sensor systems and/or communication devices.
 The use of particular equipment which may cause interference of communica- tion and/or sensors must be reported to the league organizing committee of a tournament and eventually negotiated between two teams before a match.
 If a team uses communications and sensors other than those previously de- clared to the tournament committee and/or the opponent, the game may be forfeited, and the league organizing committee may exclude the robots from further participation.
-RC-4.1.2: Robots that violate the above conditions, in particular if they threaten to Exclusion seriously damage opponents or pose a threat to the audience and/or referees and/or human team members, may be excluded from play in a tournament by the league organizing committee.